×

 Beyond those two major creditors, the filing also lists dozens of others owed money on a variety of debts, including $6,320 to Hawaiian Telcom and $4,404 to Central Maui Propane for goods and services rendered.

-Additionally, the bankruptcy filing says the Paia Inn has “unknown” liabilities for taxes owed to the state, a disputed $131,185 loan, and attorney’s fees from the Law Office of Frederick J. Arensmeyer in Honolulu.
+The bankruptcy filing says the Paia Inn also has “unknown” liabilities for taxes owed to the state, a disputed $131,185 loan, and attorney’s fees from the Law Office of Frederick J. Arensmeyer in Honolulu.
+Altogether, the filing estimates the Paia Inn’s liabilities to be under $10 million.
 The filing also lists Michael S. Baskin as the full owner of the Paia Inn.

 In May, the U.S. Equal Employment Opportunity Commission filed a lawsuit against Baskin and his business in U.S. District Court in Honolulu.

-The lawsuit claimed sexual harassment dating back to at least 2015 and sought compensation for past and future losses for what the commission called “intentional, malicious and reckless conduct.”
-Filed May 15, the lawsuit alleged Baskin subjected “female employees, some who were teenagers, to frequent, ongoing, inappropriate, unwelcome and offensive conduct of a sexual nature.”
+The lawsuit claimed rampant sexual harassment dating back to at least 2015 and sought compensation for past and future losses for what the commission called “intentional, malicious and reckless conduct.”

 The lawsuit charged that Baskin required photographs of female applicants as part of the application process, discussed his sexual activities with female employees and paraded them around the hotel to impress male friends who patronized the hotel and restaurant.